VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -denyQueryTracing
      Whether to disable the ability to trace queries.
 See https://docs.victoriametrics.com/#query-tracing -downsampling.period array
      Comma-separated downsampling periods in the format 'offset:period'.
 For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
-See https://docs.victoriametrics.com/#downsampling for details
+See https://docs.victoriametrics.com/#downsampling for details.
+This flag is available only in enterprise version of VictoriaMetrics
      Supports an array of values separated by comma or specified via multiple flags.
   -dryRun
      Whether to check only -promscrape.config and then exit.
 Unknown config entries aren't allowed in -promscrape.config by default.
 This can be changed with -promscrape.config.strictParse=false command-line flag